 Art director Derry Noyes designed the stamp using an existing illustration by John Burgoyne, the same artist for the recent Apples, Grapes, and Pears definitives.

 A new $1.15 Green Succulent global forever international rate stamp will be formally issued April 28 in San Francisco, the U.S. Postal Service said Friday.
-The stamp had not been previously announced.

 The Green Succulent global forever stamp will be valid to send a 1-ounce letter to any country where first-class mail international service is available.
 The stamp, which features a photograph of an echeveria, a succulent native to the Americas, will be sold in panes of 10.